Additional Voluntary Contributions FAQs

 No, AVCs are invested in the OMERS Fund, so you do not need to select an asset mix.

 Yes, AVCs are a retirement savings option for retired members.
-Retired members can transfer funds from a registered retirement vehicle such as an RRSP or LIRA to an AVC account to age 70, and through the AVC Income Option, retired members can keep non-locked-in funds in an AVC account beyond age 71.
+Retired members can transfer funds from a registered retirement vehicle such as an RRSP or LIRA to an AVC account during the AVC transfer-in window from January 1 to June 30 of each year until the year they turn age 70, and through the AVC Income Option, retired members can keep non-locked-in funds in an AVC account beyond age 71.

 Yes, automatic contributions to your AVC account are treated like contributions to an RRSP and are tax-deductible in the year they’re made.